 1. What is the Hardship Fund?

-The Hardship Fund is designed to support vulnerable USW UK students who are experiencing financial difficulties.
+The Hardship Fund is designed to support UK students studying on a USW campus, who are experiencing financial difficulties.

 2. Who is eligible to apply for assistance from the Hardship Fund?